gdbooks/TileBasedGamesInOpenTK/Chapter23.md

 * Hard code ```offsetPosition``` to 0,0 for now (We are not scrolling yet!)

 Next we have a minor change to make in **Tile.cs**, remember how we hard coded the visual tile height to 30?
 Well we need to undo it.
 Find where in the ```Render``` code wecompare to and subtract 30 to give the illusion of depth, now change that to 138.

+While we are in **Tile.cs**, let's update the tiles visual render position!